google/copybara/docs/reference.md

 <a id="set.symmetric_difference" aria-hidden="true"></a>
 ### set.symmetric_difference

-Returns a new mutable set containing the symmetric difference of this set with another set, sequence, or dict.
+Returns a new mutable set containing the symmetric difference of this set with another collection of hashable elements.

 <p>If <code>s</code> and <code>t</code> are sets, <code>s.symmetric_difference(t)</code> is
 equivalent to <code>s ^ t</code>; however, note that the <code>^</code> operation requires both